fullerjs/fuller/README.md

     }
 }
 ```
-You can specify default option in global section, and overide them on runtime with options.
+You can specify default option in global section, and overide them with command line.

 ### Global ###
     src: relative path to directory with source files